tracking-inventory-thumbnail

 These benefits make ERP integration essential as organizations diversify their asset storage strategies through a consignment inventory management strategy.

-2. Leverage Mobile Data Collection Tools
+2. Use Mobile Data Collection to Improve Visibility

 ERP integration is a necessary step in a consignment inventory strategy, and mobile data collection capabilities can take the value offered by an ERP to another level.

-Mobile barcode scanners can be used anywhere to perform cycle checks or update asset dispositions in real time as users access inventories.
+Mobile barcode scanners can be used anywhere to perform warehouse cycle checks or update asset dispositions in real time as users access inventories.
 This can simplify documentation for customers housing goods in their own facilities.

 Furthermore, the ability to automatically catalog processes digitally makes it easier to automatically move data into the ERP, further reducing the need for redundant data entry.